 You’ve probably got your own version of Pokemon Go to worry about anyway.

 I’ve picked on Google enough.
-The software is bad, and they have the power to improve it.
-So do the makers of all that crapware.
+Applicant tracking software is bad, and they likely have the power to improve it.
+So do the makers of all said crapware.

 I’m sure some control is in the hands of employers, though.
-Such crapware is usually designed to offer the user the ability to select which fields to require, and which to leave as optional.
+From what I understand, ATS typically offers the user the ability to select which fields will be required, and which will be optional.
 Knowing this, I have to ask employers, why must you have the phone number of the shoe store I worked at right out of college (which closed some time during the late ’90s)?
 What crucial insight into my work ethic or knowledge of marketing or communications is that bit of information going to give you?

 I, and probably most other potential employees, have taken the time to craft a thoughtfully designed resume.
 But why?
 Employers don’t seem to be interested in what that care, effort, and attention to detail could equate to within their organizations.
 They’d rather I upload a sloppy, one-size-fits-all, text-only file to their 15-year-old Taleo app, then spend anywhere from one to two hours typing that entire file into the online application by hand, character by character, because Taleo’s crapware can’t distinguish between an employer name and a job description.